metomi/rose/sphinx/tutorial/rose/index.rst

 Rose Tutorial
 =============

-Rose is a system for writing, editing and running application configurations.
+Rose is a toolkit for writing, editing and running application configurations.

 .. image:: ../../img/rose-logo.png
    :width: 250px